AestasFlores/edited-network/README.md

 - Cool Social Media Icons.
 - New CSS Animations and more.

+# How can you support us?
+- Fork this project on GitHub.
+- Star this project on Github.
+- And Dance, lmfao!

 # Copyrights

 Copyright © 2020, All Rights Reserved. - Designed by Kaguwo and Re-designed by <a href="https://github.com/alfredsaveron"> Alf</a> , created with Next.JS and ❤️